Tampere/Thingsee-API/readme.md

 ##API Usage

+Prefix all requests with API version, currently /v1

 ###Persisting data
 The API responds to HTTP POST at /events.
 The payload is assumed to be exactly what the ThingSee Cloud pushes.